lynskey08/Data-Representation-and-Querying-API-Project/README.md

 #####Get Method

+The HTTP GET request method is designed to retrieve information from the server.
 You can receive a list of all the libraries in County Galway with the HTTP GET method, by using the following URL: *http://galway.ie/en/Services/Library/(all)*

 By typing "all" without the brackets, after "../Library/ will return a list of all the libraries in County Galway.